-- You must sign the return envelope in order for your ballot to count.
-We check that signature against the one in your voter registration record. - Ballots returned in the mail must be postmarked by Election Day and received by our office no later than November 6 to be counted - Ballots dropped off must be returned no later than 8 p.m. on Election Day.
+- You may return your ballot by mail in the postage paid envelope, or return it in person.
+You must sign the return envelope in order for your ballot to count.
+We check that - OFFICIAL BALLOT VOTE BY MAIL - signature against the one in your voter registration record.
+Ballots returned in the mail must be postmarked by Election Day and received by our office no later than November 6 to be counted. - Ballots dropped off must be returned no later than 8 p.m. on Election Day.
 Information about the drop-off locations is included with your ballot.